thepeopleseason/995callister/README.md

 ### Alarm

-The alarm is currently unmonitored.
 The list of alarm zones is as follows:

-1. Garage Door
+1. Garage entry door
-2. Living
+2. Living room windows
-3. Basement, Powder
+3. Basement and powder room windows
-4. Dining
+4. Dining room windows
-5. Den/Stairs/Deck
+5. Den/Stairs/Deck windows
-6. Motion Sensor
+6. Motion sensor located near front door
-7. Front Door
+7. Front door

 The front door alarm zone is via a battery-powered wireless transmitter.
 The battery was replaced last year, and it lasted a bit over seven years.